jerry-walton-socure/socure-sigmadevice-sdk-ios/README.md

 You can install the Sigma Device iOS SDK using CocoaPods or by manually downloading and installing it.
 We recommend that you use CocoaPods.

+NOTE: You must be logged into github.com to download the SDK.

 To install the SDK using CocoaPods, add the following lines to your Podfile:

 ```